Casual night friday

 Try us out — for just a night

-We host a 90-minute introductory ceramics class every Friday @ 5 PM or 7 PM.
+We host a 90-minute introductory ceramics class every Friday @ 6 PM.

 Everything you need is included.
 This class is the perfect way to get your hands dirty and learn the basics.

 Once you are done, you get to take home a studio mug - it’s on us! $35 per person!

 One-on-one lessons can be arranged for singles or multiples.
 Prices includes glazing and firing!
 If you want to keep your work we can fire it for you.
 Student will keep up to 2 items.
 Drop us a line and we can schedule a private lesson for you.